Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 # Configure the queue types

 Configure an arbitrary number of individual queue types to be able to execute certain actions faster.
 You can configure an unlimited number of queue types with a defined number of workers and a defined sequence of how actions are to be executed.
 The total number of workers that can be assigned to the queue types is limited by the number of booked vCores.
-The *Default* queue type is predefined and is assigned to all actions by default.
+The *Default* queue type is predefined and is assigned to all transitions by default.
 It can manually be overridden by individual queue types.
-A different queue type may be assigned for each action.
+A different queue type may be assigned for each transition.

 ## Create a queue type

-Create an individual queue type, assign a certain number of workers to it and define the sequence in which the actions are to be executed.
+Create an individual queue type, assign a certain number of workers to it and define the sequence in which the process actions are to be executed.

 ### Prerequisites